Frequently Asked Questions

 When the envelope is almost completely inflated with cold air we turn on the burners and begin to heat the air inside.
 This will make the balloon begin to rise to an up-right position.
 Then we just keep heating the air until it is hot enough to take us skyward.

 The material is rip-stop nylon which is coated with polyurethane.
-The first three panels of the balloon are made of Nomex which is extremely fire-retardant.
+The first two panels of the balloon are made of Nomex which is extremely fire-retardant.

 We do not need sand bags.
 If we want to go higher we just heat the air in the balloon.
 If we want to go down we let the balloon cool or let the hot air out.
 Gas, (helium), balloons use sandbags.